Q1. Where is Sakaeo Province located in Thailand?

 Q 28.How much does the school spend to take care of one volunteer per month?

 The cost to the school for our volunteer placement starts at US$315/month per volunteer.
 This includes accommodation, food, transportation, sightseeing support and other administrative program expenses.

 Q29.
 How much do volunteers have to pay for joining the project?

-A. · Volunteers enrolled in the ICCVTT are liable to pay a) the $15 application fee , and b) the placement fee, with a one-month stay incurring a $75 placement fee, a two-month stay incurring a $50 placement fee, and a 3+ month stay incurring no fee.Effective July 1, 2014 due to the cost living higher
+A. · Volunteers enrolled in the ICCVTT are liable to pay a) the $15 application fee , and b) the placement fee, with a one-month stay incurring a $75 placement fee, a two-month stay incurring a $50 placement fee, and a 3+ month stay incurring no fee.Effective July 1, 2018 due to the cost living is increased

 This fee goes towards sustaining our current projects and enabling us to continue our work in the local community.
 As we will continue to provide accommodation and most meals, we feel certain that our upcoming volunteers will be happy to contribute this small amount to assist the development and sustainability of our project.